Building An Offroad Trailer From Non-Offroad Plans

 For ground conditions 3, most of the time we are talking about something pretty light.
 A lot of people want to take a mini camper into the hills with them, or a small trailer for gear.
 For our purposes, we will focus here on something in the range of 2000 lbs or 2500 lbs.

-We can extrapolate that a little higher pretty easily, but we’ll keep this discussion to a single axle.
-(Articulating a tandem axle for rock crawling is quite a trick, so we’ll leave that out for now.
+We can extrapolate that a little higher pretty easily, but we will keep this discussion to a single axle.
+(Articulating a tandem axle for rock crawling is quite a trick, so we will leave that out for now.
 (Read the article about axles with no suspension for a bit on that.)

 If you want a trailer for conditions 2 above, the below modifications will work.
-Please note that the longer the trailer is, the less of the technical stuff you’ll be able to do.
+Please note that the longer the trailer is, the less of the technical crawling stuff you will be able to do.

-If you’re looking for conditions 3 above, better stick to a short, light trailer – or really focus on the skid plates.
+If you are looking for conditions 3 above, better stick to a short, light trailer – or really focus on the skid plates.

 1. Tires: